annanunez145/Cafe-Data-Sales-Cleaning-and-EDA/README.md

 - Created a copy of the raw dataset to preserve original data
 - Renamed and standardized column headers
 - Removed invalid or unusable rows
-- Replaced `ERROR` and `UNKNOWN` values with appropriate cleaned values or nulls
+- Replaced ERROR and UNKNOWN values with appropriate cleaned values or nulls
 - Corrected formatting and data types

 The cleaned dataset was saved and used as the source for SQL analysis.

----

 ## Exploratory Data Analysis (EDA)
 EDA was conducted in SQL to answer key business questions, including: